(listed alphabetically by last name – click on name for full profile)

 Working through the UICC platform, I facilitated Nigeria’s government signing up to WHO’s global call to action to eliminate cervical cancer.
 This commitment has translated to action, the Ministry of Health announced that HPV vaccination will be available on the routine immunization schedule from Q1 2021.
 I am dedicated to such leaps in the cancer care continuum.

-Over the past 30 years with the UICC, I have met with countless patients and their families and have learnt from them of the devastating impact that a cancer diagnosis can have on individuals and communities.
+Over the past 30 years with the UICC, including the past four as Treasurer and the past six as a Director, I have met with countless patients and their families and have learnt from them of the devastating impact that a cancer diagnosis can have on individuals and communities.
 Like many, I too, have learnt this lesson through personal experience having cancer diagnosed in my family.

 Always, and every day, I have drawn strength from knowing that UICC exists to eliminate this disease, and our efforts make a difference.